amberbcastro/Exploring-Predictive-Models-for-Student-Performance/README.md

 - Consistent scales ensure comparability across models.

 ## Modeling Setup and Dataset Information
 The dataset was obtained from the USF Life Science Calc student I section 002.
 It contains information on students' exam scores for exams 1, 2 and 3.
-Students are all taught by the same professor and exams are graded by the same graders.
+Students are all taught by the same professor and exams are graded by the same graders. **Please note that the dataset is not included here because it contains sensitive information, and this page is publicly accessible.**
 ### Variables
 For the purposes of this project, the following variables were analyzed:
 | Variable Name   | Description                              | Type     | Example Value |